google-marketing-solutions/vigenair/README.md

   * **Variant end**: Audio will end with the ending of the last segment in the variant.

 * Whether to fade out audio at the end of generated videos.
 When selected, videos will be faded out for `1s` (configured by the `CONFIG_DEFAULT_FADE_OUT_DURATION` environment variable for the Combiner service).
 * Whether to generate [Demand Gen](https://support.google.com/google-ads/answer/13695777) campaign text and image assets alongside the variant or not.
-Defaults to generating Demand Gen assets using *multimodal* models on Vertex AI, which offers the highest quality of output assets.
 * Which formats (horizontal, vertical and square) assets to render.
 Defaults to rendering horizontal assets only.
 * Users can also select the individual segments that each variant is comprised of.
 This selection is available in both the *video preview* and *segments list* views.
 Please note that switching between variant tabs will clear any changes to the selection.
 * Users may also change the order of segments via the *Reorder segments* toggle, allowing the preview and rendering of more advanced and customised variations.
 Please note that reodering segments will reset the variant playback, and switching the toggle *off* will restore the original order.